Video Codec

 Note

 The V4L2 video encoder assumes that output bitstream buffer is big enough for a complete frame data.
 The encoder will return error when buffer full.
-Applications should handle the buffer allocation by themself.
+Applications should handle the buffer allocation by themselves.

 The GStreamer framework provides software-based or V4L2 hardware-accelerated video processing.
 To see the list of V4L2 video codecs available on GStreamer, use the following command: